BalducciFrancesco/02806-Social-Data-Analysis-and-Visualization/_posts/2025-05-11-final-project.markdown

 ### The same but funnier!

 All good, but I can see your struggle comparing all the plots.
-Fear not – *unlike you would if you saw an UFO* — we got you covered with a nice plot where we **strongly encourage** you to click around.
+Fear not, *unlike you would if you saw an UFO*, we got you covered with a nice plot where we **strongly encourage** you to click around.

 In the next panel, each line represents the **trend of an emotion**, giving you a clearer sense of the magnitude differences between them.
 You’re free to **toggle** any emotion on or off by simply **clicking** its name in the legend.
 You can also **zoom in, pan around**, or use the **range slider** at the bottom for quicker navigation.
-Have fun exploring — we’ll catch up with you right after!
+Have fun exploring, we’ll catch up with you right after!

 <iframe src="{{ site.baseurl }}/assets/templates/fp_sightings_by_emotion_years.html" frameborder="0" style="height: 450px; width: 100%; min-width: 800px"></iframe>